-The 7 Different Premarital Counseling Topics People Seek Out
+The Different Premarital Counseling Topics People Seek Out

 Premarital counseling is a counseling service for future married couples who want to discuss certain topics and issues before they tie the knot.
 It used to be an exclusive religious practice, where churches and other religious leaders would offer counseling services for couples in the church.
 Since then, more couples who are not that religious realize its benefits.

-Say you want your partner to wash the dishes right away, and you tell them this.
-Your partner thinks you mean to wash the dishes eventually, and puts them off.
-Once you see that the dishes have not been washed, you get upset with your partner and your partner gets defensive.
+Say you want your partner to wash the dishes right away, and you tell them as much.
+Your partner thinks you mean to wash the dishes eventually and puts it off.
+Once you see that the dishes have not been washed, you get upset with your partner, and your partner gets defensive.
 A premarital counselor would address this problem by having the couple bring up examples of miscommunication and then learn how to resolve them.

 Clearing The Air